Why in the news?

 - Females typically become sexually mature at around age 10–12.
 It is approximately five years earlier than males.

-- Although the colouring of the saltwater crocodile varies, they usually have paler underbellies and a dark, greenish-brown colouration that helps them blend in with their watery environment.
+- Although the colouring of this crocodile varies, they usually have paler underbellies and a dark, greenish-brown colouration that helps them blend in with their watery environment.

 - They are shielded from possible dangers by their thick, robust scale-armored skin.